 On September 7, 2016, my sister Cathy and I started the 500 mile journey from Saint-Jean-Pied-de-Port, in the foothills of the French Pyrénées, to Santiago de Campostela near the west coast of Spain.
-We arrived 42 days later, on my 70th birthday.
+We arrived 42 days later.

 There's a lovely tradition at Refuge Orisson, our first stop on the Camino Francés.
 After the communal dinner, we were encouraged to stand up, introduce ourself, and say a bit about our upcoming journey.
 Here's a short video with the voices of four solo peregrinas we met that night.
 It's a work in progress, all of it.

 Los Cuatro Peregrinas - Senderismo Solos Juntos

 Explore Camino Francés using Google Maps tech tools.